angelo-v/groovyrdf/README.md

 # groovyrdf

-Library for building RDF data with Groovy. groovyrdf helps you to build RDF "the groovy way".
+Library for building and processing RDF data with Groovy. groovyrdf helps you to build and consume RDF and Linked Data "the groovy way".

 ## Usage

 Please take a look at the user guide on how to use groovyrdf.
-The guide can be found in the /userguide directory.
+The guide can be found in the /userguide directory and at http://angelo-v.github.com/groovyrdf/

 ## Contact